The greatest allrounder of the game

 Victory for England in the inaugural women's World Cup.
 Enid Bakewell hit 118 out of 279 for 3 to beat Australia by 92 runs at Edgbaston.

 Birth of a centurion on Test debut (at nearly 30).
 Marcus North started off memorably at the Wanderers, and scored two more hundreds - in the 2009 Ashes - in the first six months of his career.
-But then he was struck by a bout of inconsistency.
-In fact even in England he had had six scores of 12 or under.
-Against Pakistan at Lord's in 2010, North made it to the honours board… with the ball, taking 6 for 55 in a big win.
-But six months later his Test career seemed all but over.
+But then he was struck by a bout of inconsistency and eventually fell off Australia's radar.
+He did have one other highlight in his Test career though: against Pakistan at Lord's in 2010, North made it to the honours board… with the ball, taking 6 for 55 in a big win.